7 Characteristics of a Good Doctor – How to Find a Good Medical Provider

-If he uses highly technical terminology (otherwise known as medical jargon), he follows it up by rephrasing it in words you can understand.
+If he uses highly technical terminology—otherwise known as medical jargon—he follows it up by rephrasing it in words you can understand.

 Great doctors will sometimes also use visuals in the form of pictures, photographs or models to better explain different concepts about the body, medical devices, and treatment options.

-A good doctor will ask about your lifestyle habits (diet, exercise, sleep) first to see if changes in these factors may reduce or eliminate your need of medication.
+A good doctor will ask about your lifestyle habits such as diet, exercise and sleep to help determine if changes in these factors may reduce or eliminate your need of medication.